Experience-Monks/f1-dom/README.md

           margin: 10, // margin: 10px
           backgroundColor: [ 255, 0, 255 ], // rgb(255, 0, 255)
           cursor: 'pointer', // we can change this so why not
+          alpha: 0, // Using alpha sets visbility: hidden when at 0 to prevent mouse events
           display: 'inline-block'
         }
       },